 Winners will be announced in April of each year, and they, their families and teachers are honored in a May ceremony.

 \Georgia River of Words reserves the right not to award a Dragonfly Award if no entry merits such designation.

-For questions email jo.adang@dnr.ga.gov or monica.kilpatrick@dnr.ga.gov
+For questions email monica.kilpatrick@dnr.ga.gov.